scrapy-plugins/scrapy-djangoitem/README.rst

-.. _topics-djangoitem:

 ==========
 DjangoItem
 ==========

-:class:`DjangoItem` is a class of item that gets its fields definition from a Django model, you simply create a :class:`DjangoItem` and specify what Django model it relates to.
+``DjangoItem`` is a class of item that gets its fields definition from a Django model, you simply create a ``DjangoItem`` and specify what Django model it relates to.

-Besides of getting the model fields defined on your item, :class:`DjangoItem` provides a method to create and populate a Django model instance with the item data.
+Besides of getting the model fields defined on your item, ``DjangoItem`` provides a method to create and populate a Django model instance with the item data.

 Using DjangoItem
 ================

-:class:`DjangoItem` works much like ModelForms in Django, you create a subclass and define its ``django_model`` attribute to be a valid Django model.
+``DjangoItem`` works much like ModelForms in Django, you create a subclass and define its ``django_model`` attribute to be a valid Django model.
 With this you will get an item with a field for each Django model field.